MAST1999/genetic-algorithm-typescript-javascript/README.md

 # genetic-algorithm-typescript-javascript
-This is my genetic algorithm with javascript/typescript this documentation.
+This is my genetic algorithm with javascript/typescript with full documentation.